President Jokowi appreciates the activities of Waibu Agro Eduwisata - ExBulletin

 President Jokowi appreciates the activities of Waibu Agro Eduwisata

-good aboutpackaging,good for hydroponics, good for raising chickens, raising chickens, good for fishing, then making animal feed, fish feed, it all fits togethercoachingtraining here, the President said in his statement to the media team after visiting Waibu Agro Eduwisata, Jayapura Regency, Papua on Friday (07/07/2023).
+“Good by the way packaging, good for hydroponics, good for raising chickens, raising chickens, good for fishing, then making animal feed, fish feed, it all fits together coachingtraining here,” the President said in his statement to the media team after visiting Waibu Agro Eduwisata, Jayapura Regency, Papua on Friday, July 7, 2023.

 The Head of State also hopes that the training and apprenticeships provided can bring real benefits to young people in the future.
 One of them, the market share in Papua can be controlled by young Papuans.

-Then, top quality products, properly packaged, will also be great memories for anyone who comes to Papua Country, he said.
+“So top quality products, properly packaged, will also be great memories for anyone who comes to Papua Country,” he said.

 Accompanying the President on this visit were Minister of Interior Tito Karnavian, Minister of Investment/Head of BKPM Bahlil Lahadalia, Minister of State Secretary Pratikno, Head of BIN Budi Gunawan, Deputy Head of BIN Teddy Lhaksmana, the special staff of President Billy Mambrasar, Commander of the Indonesian Armed Forces, Admiral Yudo Margono, National Police Chief, General of Police Listyo Sigit Prabowo, and Plh.
 Governor of Papua Ridwan Ruusukun.